-To reinforce the sequence of events in the story, play the song (Audio track 4) on Activity Book page 16 a couple of times.
+To reinforce the sequence of events in the story, play the song (Audio track 4) a couple of times.
 Encourage the children to follow in their book and join in.

 Divide the class into four groups, and give each group one of the following Flashcards: Cinderella; the prince; Clorinda; Grizelda.
 When each group hears the person on their Flashcard mentioned, they should stand up and sing their part.